(CNN)Here's some background information about Ebola, a virus with a high fatality rate that was first identified in Africa in 1976.

 October 1, 2014 - Liberian government officials release the name of the first diagnosed case of Ebola in the United States: Thomas Eric Duncan.

 October 6, 2014 - A nurse's assistant in Spain becomes the first person known to have contracted Ebola outside Africa in the current outbreak.
 The woman helped treat two Spanish missionaries, both of whom had contracted Ebola in West Africa, one in Liberia and the other in Sierra Leone.
 Both died after returning to Spain.
+On October 19, Spain's Special Ebola Committee says that nurse's aide Teresa Romero Ramos is considered free of the Ebola virus.

-Timeline: *Includes outbreaks resulting in more than 100 deaths or special cases.
+*Includes outbreaks resulting in more than 100 deaths or special cases.

 1976 - First recognition of the EBOV disease is in Zaire (now Democratic Republic of the Congo).
 The outbreak has 318 reported human cases, leading to 280 deaths.
 An SUDV outbreak also occurs in Sudan (now South Sudan), which incurs 284 cases and 151 deaths.